Columbia (supercontinent)

-Columbia consisted of proto-cratons that made up the cores of the continents of Laurentia, Baltica, Ukrainian Shield, Amazonian Shield, Australia, and possibly Siberia, North China, and Kalaharia as well.
+Columbia consisted of proto-cratons that made up the cores of the continents of Laurentia, Baltica, Ukrainian Shield, Amazonian Craton, Australia, and possibly Siberia, North China, and Kalaharia as well.
 The evidence of Columbia's existence is provided by geological and paleomagnetic data.

 Size and location

 Columbia is estimated to have been approximately 12,900 km from north to south at its broadest part.
 The eastern coast of India was attached to western North America, with southern Australia against western Canada.
-In this era most of South America was rotated such that the western edge of modern-day Brazil lined up with eastern North America, forming a continental margin that extended into the southern edge of Scandinavia.
+In the Paleoproterozoic most of South America was rotated such that the western edge of modern-day Brazil lined up with eastern North America, forming a continental margin that extended into the southern edge of Scandinavia.

-Assembly
+Formation

 Columbia was assembled along global-scale 2.1–1.8 Ga collisional orogens and contained almost all of Earth's continental blocks.
 Some of the events associated with the assembly of Columbia are: